read-0nly/MiniRadio/README.md

-Don't point this at a huge mess of music folders - if you have a ton of music it'd be better to place all the mp3 files together into an artist folder.
+Don't point this at a huge mess of music folders - if you have a ton of music it'd be better to place all the mp3 files together into artist folders than to have a ton of floating album folders.
 It's a restriction of how the playheads are implemented for each album.
 It'll be less bad once I implement artist/album/song, artist will manage which albums get playheads and will destroy playheads that have been abandoned past a timeout.

 Useful documentation